Natural Heritage

 Natural Heritage Areas (NHAs)

 A Natural Heritage Area (NHA) is the basic designation for wildlife under the Wildlife Amendment Act (2000).
 Sites are selected by having special scientific significance for one or more species; communities; habitats; landforms or geological features; or for a variety of natural attributes.
-Longford has 4 designated NHAs including Forthill and Mount Jessop Bogs.
+Longford has six designated NHAs.

 Special Areas of Conservation (SACs)